top of page

 Team mentoring activities with mentors and youth are fun, social events which also demonstrate or teach important life skills.

-1:1 MENTORING
+1:1 Mentoring

-Our Mentors are instrumental in fulfilling Our House’s goal of propelling youth to reach their full potential and equipping them with the knowledge, skills, and abilities necessary to function independently and contribute to society.
-They must possess a sincere desire to be personally involved with another person to help him or her achieve personal and career goals.
-Mentors will develop supportive relationships with foster care youth participating in the Our House programs and aid them through emotional support and social and recreational development.
-The Mentor provides caring companionship to supplement the work of parents, teachers, counselors,
+Our Mentors are instrumental in fulfilling Our House’s goal of propelling youth to reach their full potential.
+By equipping them with the knowledge, skills, and abilities necessary to function independently and contribute to society.
+They must possess a sincere desire to be personally involved with another person to help them achieve personal and career goals.

 Each Mentor will be provided with initial training